zepgram/module-rest/README.md

 Technical module to industrialize API REST call with dependency injection using Guzzle library.
 Provides multiple features to make your life easier while implementing a REST service as Magento developer:
 - Prevent code duplication with a basic implementation in di.xml (only 1 class to create)
-- Centralize all your REST web service under the same configuration or set a custom one
+- Centralize all your REST web service under the same configuration
 - Benefits built-in registry and cache system to ensure and secure performance
-- Include a generic logger who provides all data with a debug mode option to retrieve parameters, request and result
+- Include a generic logger with a debug mode option to retrieve parameters, request and result
 - Declare your request and result as a json serialized or not, avoiding multiple implementation of the serializer

 ## Installation